bigsunn97/Coursera_Capstone/README.md

 ### Intro:

 My business problem is analyzing the rich and poor neighborhoods of Boston.
-Want to compare and contrast what kind of venues they have.
-Ie. do rich neighborhoods have more restaurants, tourist attractions, parks, etc. My hypothesis is that rich neighborhoods will have more of these things that will attract people to come to the area and bring money to the local economy.
+I wanted to compare and contrast the venues of the different neighborhoods.
+My hypothesis is that rich neighborhoods will have more restaurants, parks, and historical sites that will drive tourist traffic to the area, boosting the local economy.

-Whereas poorer neighborhoods will have things such as laundromats, convenience stores, fast food restaurants etc. Things that are more for the citizens of the area and not tourists who can come in and drive money.
-The audience for my study will be sociologists and also people who are interested in trying to improve the economy of their local community.
+In contrast, I suspect that poorer neighborhoods will have fewer of these venues and will have more laundromats, convenience stores, and fast food restaurants.
+Businesses that are for the citizens of the area and not tourists.

 ### Data:
 Will be using data that I scraped from wikipedia that has information on all of